Best Time to Visit Paris: Season-by-Season Guide (2026) Skip to content

 January Traditions and Fashion Week

-Galette des Rois (Epiphany cake) traditions dominate French January celebrations.
-Bakeries throughout the city feature this almond-flavored puff pastry cake, which traditionally contains a hidden ceramic figurine.
-Whoever finds the figurine wears the crown and hosts next year’s party.
-This whimsical tradition creates an endearing cultural experience.
-Paris Fashion Week returns in late January and February, bringing couture shows, street style photography, and fashion-focused energy to the city.
-While haute couture shows remain exclusive, the fashion world’s presence creates unmistakable energy.
+Galette des Rois (Epiphany cake) is the centerpiece of French January.
+Bakeries across the city sell this almond-frangipane puff pastry, which hides a small ceramic figurine inside; whoever finds it wears the crown and throws next year’s party.
+It’s a charming, slightly silly tradition, and worth seeking out.
+Paris Fashion Week swings back through in late January and February, bringing couture shows, street-style photographers, and a certain electricity to the city.
+The haute couture shows stay locked behind invitations, but the fashion world’s presence is impossible to miss.

 Winter Packing and Clothing Essentials